Slow Cooker Pulled Pork

 Once you have made and pulled your pork, store it in an airtight container in the fridge for up to 5 days, or in the freezer for up to 3 months.
 We like to weigh out smaller portions of our pulled pork (usually in half pound or two-thirds pound portions) to package in freezer-safe zip top bags for easy defrosting later on.

 From the fridge, you can easily reheat the pulled pork in the microwave, crisp it up in a frying pan on the stove, or enjoy it cold.
-We love to heat it on the stove over medium for about 5 minutes until it’s lightly crisped, then add some BBQ sauce and melt cheddar cheese into it for a delicious sandwich filling.
+We love to heat it on the stove over medium-low for about 5 minutes until it’s lightly crisped, then add some BBQ sauce and melt cheddar cheese into it for a delicious sandwich filling.

 From the freezer, you can easily defrost pulled pork in the microwave (instantly) or in the fridge (overnight) and then heat it up as noted above.
 Frozen pulled pork is an awesome easy freezer dinner on nights when you just don’t have the time to cook something from scratch!